Best Things to Buy in August 2025 — and 5 Things to Skip

-The dog days of summer are winding down, and it's already back-to-school season!
-Although there aren't any major holidays in August, you can still save on many daily essentials as retailers move out the old to welcome new products for fall and the major holiday seasons ahead.
-Here's what to buy this month — and a few things to save for later.
+Although there aren't any major holidays in August, you can still save on daily essentials as retailers move out old summer stock to welcome new products for the fall.
+Here's what to buy as autumn approaches — and a few things to save for later.

 Lawn and Garden Products

-From gardening tools to lawnmowers, August is the prime time to buy outdoor and gardening products.
-As with air conditioners, stores are looking to clean out old inventory rather than store it up for the next couple of seasons.
-This means you get to benefit from the savings when they do.
+From gardening tools to lawnmowers, August is the prime time for home and garden deals.
+As with air conditioners, stores are looking to clean out old inventory in preparation for the cooler seasons.
 Browse lawn and garden aisles at Sam's Club and Home Depot to see what you can grab for super cheap, including outdoor power equipment, garden decor, weed eaters, and pest control products.

 Air Conditioners